Guidelines and forms for Student Organizations can be found with the rest of the Student Life forms.

 Just like the Phoenix, the Sigma Omega Beta Fraternity rose from the ashes.
-Sigma Omega Beta is Glenville State College's only regional fraternity.
+Sigma Omega Beta is Glenville State University's only regional fraternity.

 All brothers of Sigma Omega Beta are expected to uphold the fraternity's core values of: honor, respect, and brotherhood.

-Sigma Omega Beta proudly supports the American Cancer Society annually as their philanthropy, and has held the GSC Greek Week Championship for many years.
+Sigma Omega Beta proudly supports the American Cancer Society annually as their philanthropy, and has held the GSU Greek Week Championship for many years.